ikhsannur1996/airflow-codespace/README.md

 --------------

 ### Step 1: Fork the Repository
-Fork the Airflow repository on GitHub.
+Fork this repository on GitHub.

 ### Step 2: Create a New Codespaces Project
 Create a new GitHub Codespaces project on your fork.
 Ensure it uses at least 2 cores.